 There has been a significant influx of asylum seekers into Europe.
 In some cases, police have been deployed to prevent asylum seekers from crossing borders and accessing transport.
 This has caused some disruptions to cross-border road and rail transport services.
-You should be aware of the possibility of further disruption to transport services and monitor the local media and other information from transport providers for up to date information.
-If travelling by road or train, you should allow additional time to cover any disruption, remain vigilant and follow the instructions of local authorities.
+Be aware of the possibility of further disruption to transport services and monitor the local media and other information from transport providers for up to date information.
+If travelling by road or train, allow additional time to cover any disruption, remain vigilant and follow the instructions of local authorities.

 Due to the influx of asylum seekers, borders are increasingly under tight restrictions.
 Croatia has tightened its border with Slovenia.
 Australians travelling across affected borders, either by road or rail, should make appropriate contingency travel plans.